 What Is Distance Education ?

 Distance Education is simply learning at a distance.
 A student can participate in classes at his or her own convenience, anytime and anywhere.
-Distance Education is flexible and convenient and allows adults the convenience of earning college credits, even entire degrees, diplomas, and certificates, without ever leaving home.
-At Wayne CC, Distance Education makes use of the Internet, software, TV, and videos.
+Distance Education is flexible, allowing adult learners to earn college credits, even entire degrees, diplomas, and certificates, without sitting in a traditional classroom.
+At WCC, Distance Education makes use of the Internet, software, and videos.

-WCC offers distance education courses in Internet, Hybrid, Web-assisted, and Telecourse formats.
+WCC offers distance education courses in Internet, Hybrid, and Web-assisted formats.

 Distance education courses, policies, and enrollment procedures are listed in the College’s schedule of courses and on the College Web site.
 Registration processes, credit hours earned, and cost is the same as for traditional courses.